Ada Negri: Biography

-In 1940 she was admitted as the first female member of the Italian Academy.
-However, this achievement stained her reputation later in life as members of the Academy had to swear loyalty to the Fascist regime.
+In 1940, Negri was admitted as the first female member of the Italian Academy.
+However, this achievement stained her reputation later in life because members of the Academy had to swear loyalty to the Fascist regime.
 They were rewarded by the government with various material benefits.

-Negri was one of the contributors of a nationalist women's magazine, Lidel, which was published between 1919 and 1935.
+Negri was one of the contributors to Lidel, a nationalist women's magazine published between 1919 and 1935.
 Her work was widely translated during her lifetime, with individual poems published in newspapers in the U.S. and elsewhere.

 On 11 January 1945, her daughter Bianca found Negri dead in her studio in Milan.
 She was 74 years old.

-The actress Pola Negri (born Barbara Apolonia Chałupec), adopted the stage surname "Negri" in emulation of the poet.
-The actress Paola Pezzaglia was the ideal interpreter of her poetry on stage.

-Criticism
+Reception

-Benedetto Croce described her work as "facile, tearful, completely centered on the melodiousness and readiness of emotions — poetics that are somewhat melancholy, idyllic-elegiac."
+Benedetto Croce described her work as "facile, tearful, completely centred on the melodiousness and readiness of emotions—poetics that are somewhat melancholy, idyllic-elegiac".
 He dismissed her, writing that a "lack or imperfection in artistic work is most particularly a feminine flaw (difetto femminile).
 It is precisely woman’s maternal instinct, her 'stupendous and all-consuming' ability to mother a child, that prevents her from successfully giving birth to a fully realized literary work."

 However, other critics saw her as "someone whose vision focused on the toils of life in a way few other writers did during those troubled times.
 Her naturally lyrical soul knew, in the major parts of her works, how to transform with an imprint of originality the sufferings, the bitterness, the joys of an entire generation."
-She was described as a writer who "abolished established conventions, and shaped her lyrics according to the rhythms of the heart, in sync to whatever it is that makes the winds blow, gives rise to the waters and pulse to the stars — a poetry infinitely free, capricious and precise."
+She was described as a writer who "abolished established conventions, and shaped her lyrics according to the rhythms of the heart, in sync to whatever it is that makes the winds blow, gives rise to the waters and pulse to the stars—a poetry infinitely free, capricious and precise."

-Her work and her life continued to be haunted by the injustice of life, and she even refused to allow her final volume of poetry to be published until World War II ended.
+Negri's initial acclaim within socialist circles earned her the name 'la vergine rossa' or 'the red maiden'.
+She fell out of favour after her marriage to Garlande, which was seen as a political betrayal.

 Like many Italian writers of this period, her reputation after 1945 suffered from being associated with the Fascist movement, having received the Mussolini Prize in 1931.
 The prize was funded by Corriere della Sera.

+The actress Pola Negri (born Barbara Apolonia Chałupiec) adopted the stage surname "Negri" in emulation of the poet.
+The actress Paola Pezzaglia, a personal friend of Negri, was an interpreter of her poetry on stage.